Incredibly fast and agile, the cheetah is the world’s fastest land animal. Although unique, it also is Africa’s most endangered cat.

-The cheetah is one of the big cats of Africa and is recognized by its tawny to creamy white coat dotted with black patches and tear marks, which are the main differences between a cheetah vs leopard.
+The cheetah is not only the fastest of the big cats, but one of the biggest of the wild cats of Africa and is recognized for its tawny to creamy white coat dotted with black patches and tear marks, which are the main differences between a cheetah vs leopard.

 These tear marks run down from the inner eye along the nose to the outside of the mouth on its relatively small head.